jakearchibald/jakearchibald.com/static-build/posts/2018/12/when-packages-go-bad/index.md

 ---
 title: What happens when packages go bad?
 date: 2018-12-14 11:41:38
+summary:
-summary: How much damage can a malicious package do to a static site, and what can be done about it?
+  How much damage can a malicious package do to a static site, and what can be done about it?
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
 meta: How much damage can a malicious package do to a static site?
 ---

 I built [spritecow.com](http://spritecow.com) back in 2011, and I no longer actively maintain it.
 A few months ago, a user berated me for using a crypto currency miner on the site without their informed consent.
 And sure enough, the site's JS had a small addition that loaded the mining JS, and sent the result somewhere else.